 In 1834 John chaired a committee of ten that prepared a pamphlet supporting gradual emancipation.
 The resulting Address to the Presbyterians of Kentucky Proposing a Plan for the Instruction and Emancipation of their Slaves condemned slavery and recommended that owners provide an elementary education for the people they enslaved and file deeds for their emancipation at age twenty-five.

-Although John did not write the pamphlet, he heeded its advice.
-In 1836, he filed deeds of manumission for four of the people he had enslaved--Miles and Hannah Stepney and their oldest children Rose and Joseph—along with deeds that directed for the manumission of four other Stepney children on their twenty-fifth birthdays.
-The last scheduled manumission was in 1851, suggesting that John was considering his own children’s futures as much as those of his slaves.
+In 1836, John filed deeds of manumission for four of the people he had enslaved--Miles and Hannah Stepney and their oldest children Rose and Joseph—along with deeds that directed for the manumission of four other Stepney children on their twenty-fifth birthdays.
+The last scheduled manumission was in 1851.

 Little evidence has been found about Mason Brown’s attitudes toward slavery, but his actions illustrate a proslavery stance.
 The Slave Inhabitants listing in 1860 census shows that he enslaved twenty-two people.
 Orlando Brown was more frank about his support of slavery and as far as is known, most of the people he enslaved were not emancipated until the passage of the 13th Amendment.
 One documented exception was Alexander Sanders, who escaped bondage by enlisting in the Union Army at Camp Nelson.